carothersresearch/K-BOT/README.md

 Non-standard hardware.
 Acquiring optical density data requires the custom-built photometer described below.
 No hardware is needed to run the demo, which uses the script's built-in test-voltage path.

+Software dependencies and operating system.
+Windows 11, Python 3.1.2, LabJackPython 2.3.0, and the LabJack UD driver 3.53, installed as part of the LabJack U3 software package.

+Versions tested.
+The V1 acquisition script was developed and tested with the versions listed above.

+Typical install time.
+Approximately 10 to 15 minutes on a normal desktop computer with a broadband connection: about 5 minutes for the LabJack software package including the UD driver, and 5 minutes to create the conda environment and install LabJackPython.

 ## Component: part
 - Data acquisition: LabJack U3-HV (LabJack Corporation, Lakewood, CO), USB-powered from the host computer
 - Light source: Cree C503B-AAN-CY0B0251 amber LED, 591 nm typical dominant wavelength